|

 Abstracts, 1991, 17:292.

-2. Al-Chaer, E.D., Saadé,N.E., Atweh,
+2. Al-Chaer, E.D., Saadé,N.E., Atweh, S.F.

-Advancement of Science Abstracts, 1992, 11:194.
+Science Abstracts, 1992, 11:194.

 3. Jabbur, S.J., Atweh, S.F., Al-Chaer, E.D.